Rule #1: No magic within 300 ft. Rule #2: Don't use Magic X. Rule #3: No mages within 10000 ft.

 - Also a theme in I Shall Wear Midnight, with Tiffany dealing with the spirit of an overzealous witch hunter who has become some sort of Anthropomorphic Personification of the hate and mistrust people have for witches and other outsiders.

-- The Star People from The Light Fantastic are apparently this, although they're also pretty much anti- everything that's human.
+- The Star People from The Light Fantastic are this, although they're also pretty much anti- everything that's human.
+Of course, since the star they worship is literally sucking the magic away, it makes sense.

 - Arguably the wizards themselves in Discworld are the anti-magic faction; their role is not to use magic, but to regulate magic and ensure it is not used very much, because the last time magic was used a lot, the world was almost destroyed.

-- Witch & Wizard's New Order takes this a notch further and condemns art - although the two persecuted protagonists do have powers.
+- Witch & Wizard's New Order takes this a notch further and condemns all art, not just the arcane/mystic ones - although the two persecuted protagonists do have powers.
+Turns out to be hypocritical, as the , "The One Who Is the One" uses magic BIG TIME, sometimes to kill children-out of sheer boredom!

 - In Dragonlance groups like the Minotaurs and the Gnomes disdain magic for various reasons, though they (generally) don't actively hunt magic-users down- they just don't do it themselves, and look down on anyone who does.